8an3/mynotesrepo/10015_APP IDEA - Onlyfans.md

 Off-Site Dashboard:
 Frontend: Remix-run (as you're already using it)

-Backend: Node.js with Express or Remix’s built-in server capabilities
+Backend: Node.js with Express or Remixâs built-in server capabilities

 Database: PostgreSQL or MongoDB (for storing orders and queue data)